 2. The Lotus Flower

-This beautiful flower has its roots in the mud, yet blooms above the water into a pure untainted flower.
-This flower is a constant reminder that you have the power to raise above challenges and become your greatest version.
+Second, the lotus grows from the mud but blooms above the water as a pure, untouched flower.
+This serves as a reminder that you have the strength within you to rise above challenges and become your highest self.

 3. Fu Lu Shou